ombori/grid-docs/grid-pim/field-definitions.md

 ### ProductShortDescription
-ProductShortDescription is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+ProductShortDescription is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field                   | Description                                        | Required | Example                                              |
 | ----------------------- | -------------------------------------------------- | -------- | ---------------------------------------------------- |